- Parents nationwide must decide whether to talk to children about mass tragedies

 "You want to be assuring to your child, you want to communicate that you're ... doing everything you can do to keep them safe," Saxe said.
 "You also want to not give false assurances, too.
 And this is also depending on the age of the child.
 You have to be real about it as well."

-Sarah Grosjean, who lives in Leesburg, Virginia, about 45 minutes from the Washington tragedy, hoped to arm her 5-year-old daughter with information when she talked to her.
+Sarah Grosjean, who lived in Leesburg, Virginia, about 45 minutes from the Washington tragedy, hoped to arm her then then-5-year-old daughter with information when she talked to her.

 "I want to be able to make sure my daughter knows, in the event she's ever in something like this ... how would she react?
 Would she know what to do?" said Grosjean, founder of the blog Capitally Frugal, who said she'll be emphasizing how her daughter should listen to the police or teachers in case of an emergency when her mom isn't around.